C API Reference

 Yes | The name |

-Section titled “ts_pack_parse()”Parse a UTF-8 source string.
-Returns NULL if parsing was cancelled
+Section titled “ts_pack_parser_parse()”Parse a UTF-8 source string.

 Signature:

-TsPackTree* result = ts_pack_parse(instance, "value");Parameters:
+TS_PACKAlefHandle result = ts_pack_parser_parse(instance, "value");Parameters:

 | Name | Type | Required | Description |